TabTwo/miab-prosody/README.md

 - [ ] mod_auth_imap
 - [ ] pull all domains from miab
 - [ ] create a config file for each domain -> ansible/jinja2?
-- [ ] make miab adminuser admin in each domain or creeate user and send mail to admin
+- [ ] make miab adminuser admin in each domain or create user and send mail to admin
 - [ ] how to get a list of miab admins?
 - [ ] create dns entries
 - [ ] create tlsa records